keenon/nimblephysics/www/docs/working-with-addbiomechanics-data.rst

 Where can I download the aggregated data?
 ##########################################

-You can download three sample B3D files from `here <https://drive.google.com/drive/folders/1wF2LnjyCQ7A-nwJUECffQCMJIHOCt9qu?usp=drive_link>`_.
+You can download the big public dataset files from `the AddBiomechanics data download page <https://addbiomechanics.org/download_data.html>`_!

-Our first big public dataset release is still in peer review, and will be made publicly available when it is accepted.

-We plan to periodically release public snapshots of the dataset from AddBiomechanics, as we clean it and manually verify quality.
-The main challenge is that the data is very large (100+ hours and counting), and we want to make sure that we're releasing data that is as clean as possible, so that you can trust it for your research.

 How can I download my own lab's data?
 ##########################################